 - How do you feel before you go out to meet friends?
 Do you ever avoid social situations because of your worries?

 - Does anyone else in your family feel nervous speaking at social functions, with new people, or at work?
 Social phobia or social anxiety can run in families.

 - Try to describe what about being in social situations scares you.
 Do you always have this immediate reaction to social situations?

 - Has anything significant changed in your life over the last year or so?
 Do you remember feeling your anxiety increase after a particular conversation or experience?

-If you are at Columbia, you can call Counseling and Psychological Services (Morninside) or the Mental Health Service (CUMC) for an appointment to begin short-term counseling.
-If you're not at Columbia, you can log into the National Institute of Mental Health's Getting Help: Locate Services for more information on finding a counselor in your area.
-Whether being flustered is a result of a transition in your life, ongoing social anxiety, or something not yet determined, you can learn to feel and respond differently, and you can learn to feel and be more empowered when you speak with people.
+At Columbia, students can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment with a therapist.
+If you’re not a student at Columbia, check out the National Institute of Mental Health's Getting Help: Locate Services for more information on finding a therapist in your area.
+Whether being flustered is a result of a transition in your life, ongoing social anxiety, or something not yet determined, it is possible to learn to respond differently and feel more empowered when you speak with people.
 With the support of professionals, you'll be taking another step toward mastering your discomfort.
 Best of luck!